nickwallen/metron-commit-stuff/README.md

 This script automates the process of merging a pull request into `apache/master`.
 The script will prompt for the pull request number.
 Most of the remaining information is extracted from Github or JIRA.

 In the following example, I enter the pull request number (`80`) when prompted.
-From the pull request number the script can extract most of the remaining required information.
+Using the pull request number, the script can extract most of the remaining required information.

-When prompted the `[value in brackets]` will be used if you simply press `enter` at the prompt.
-If you would like to change the default value, simply type it in and hit `enter` when done.
+When prompted the `[value in brackets]` will be used by default.
+To accept the default, simply press `enter`.
+If you would like to change the default, type it in and hit `enter` when done.

+(1) Execute the script and enter the pull request number when prompted.

 ```
 $ ./prepare-commit